gridsome/gridsome.org/docs/schema-api.md

 ### @infer

 Custom schemas for meta data and collections will not infer any more field types from the source by default.
-Add the `@infer` extension to add discovered fields that isn't defined in the custom schema.
+Add the `@infer` extension to add discovered fields that aren't defined in the custom schema.

 ```graphql
 type Post implements Node @infer {